Some info has been automatically translated. Show original language

 Wallaby Creek Retreat Farm Cottage

-ScottRating, 5 stars3 days ago
+ScottRating, 5 stars1 week ago

 We loved this place!!
 It was so nice to be ‘off the grid’ for a few days.
 The place is neat and tidy and the location is perfect.
 The house sits up on a hill in farmland overlooking the National Park.
 The outside fire pit is the highlight and the night skies are huge!
 The hosts Tanya and Ben (who are way over on the other side of the property) were great and made us feel welcome.
 There is a small town 15 minutes away if you need supplies but you might find that you don’t want to leave.